- PCx86, an x86-based emulator of the IBM PC and PC-compatibles

-Some pre-configured machines are shown below, ready to run BASIC, DOS, Windows 1.01, and assorted non-DOS software.
+Some pre-configured machines are shown below, ready to run BASIC, DOS, Windows, OS/2, and other assorted software.

 The PCjs Project is now an open-source project on GitHub.
 All published portions are free for redistribution and/or modification under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 You are required to include the following copyright notice, with a link to pcjs.org:

 in every source code file of every copy or modified version of this work, and to display that notice on every web page or computer that runs any version of this software.

 See LICENSE for details.